 Matthew Fuller is Professor of Cultural Studies at the Digital Culture Unit, Centre for Cultural Studies, Goldsmiths, University of London.
 He is the author of Media Ecologies: Materialist Energies in Art and Technoculture (MIT Press), Software Studies (MIT Press), and, with Andrew Goffey, of Evil Media (MIT Press) as well as Behind the Blip: Essays on the Culture of Software and other books.

-—Luciana Parisi, Leader, MA Program in Cybernetic Culture, University of East London
+—Luciana Parisi, School of Cultural and Innovation Studies, University of East London